suvarnrk/waph-suvarnrk/labs/lab2/README.md

 </script>
 ```

+\pagebreak

 ## Part II - Ajax, CSS, jQuery, and Web API integration

 ### Task 1: Ajax

-We wrote HTML code that captures user input and uses AJAX to make a GET call to echo.php.
-The received response is then showcased within a designated div.
-Since it's a GET call, the input was transmitted as a path variable in the URL.
+HTML code is written to take the user input and make a GET call to echo.php using AJAX.
+The response recieved is then displayed within the div.
+as it is a get call the input was sent as a path variable in the URL.
 ```HTML
 	<div>
 		<i> Ajax Requests</i><br>